2 FlexiBowl® and 2 Cameras#

 Camera 2 → FlexiBowl® 2 (+ Hopper 2, if present)

-Required components#
+Necessary components#

-FlexiVision One base kit#
+FlexiVision One basic kit#

 Additional Camera Kit#